Protecting Assets, Interests & Loved Ones

 Wills are the best known aspect of estate planning; the documents that direct our possessions after death.
 If your estate is complex, you may be better served with an additional document or two.
 We can help you decide the best options for your particular circumstances.

 Guardianships & conservatorships

-If you have a special needs child or adult, we will help you prepare for unforeseen circumstances by setting up a guardianship for care.
+If you have a special needs adult, we will help you prepare for unforeseen circumstances by setting up a guardianship for care.
 Similarly, financial care, if needed, requires a conservatorship.
 This can be the same person as guardian or a different person.
 We can prepare these documents allowing you to protect your loved one.

 Executing or probating a will upon someone's death is a court-directed series of several events.
 We specialize in probating wills, i.e., assisting you, the Executor, in accomplishing the tasks necessary to get your legal responsibilities finalized and assets distributed in a timely manner.

 Under Oregon law, someone must have special authority to act for another person.
 Being a spouse or relative does not grant authority.
 This special authority is almost always created by a document of some kind.
 We will assist you in customizing a document so that it is in place before help is needed.

 There are many reasons to set up trusts.
 Maybe you've heard horror stories about the court probate process and expense.
 In Oregon, and especially in Douglas County, cost of probate is much less than in states like California where living trusts originated.
 We will help you determine whether a living trust is practical in your circumstances.